How to Read CSV File in Excel (5 Quick Tricks)

 step 2 of 3 of Convert Text to Columns wizard

-• In the last step, you have to keep the General data format checked.
+• Keep the General data format checked.

 • Give the range of the Destination cell (in this case, we selected cell B4).